mendixlabs/generator-mendix/README.md

 ## Prerequisites _(you only have to do this once)_

 First, you need to have [Node.js](https://nodejs.org/en/) installed.
-(We recommend a 4.x LTS version, the widget is tested against version 4 to 6).
+(We recommend a 6.x LTS version, the generator is tested against 6).
 After that, you need to install Yeoman and the Mendix Widget generator:

 Open a command-line window (Press Win+R and type ``cmd`` or use Powershell)